-The Group continued to engage in collaborative working throughout 2016/17 in partnership with the other Yorkshire and the Humber forces (YATH) and with Cleveland and Durham forces for Operational Specialist Services (Evolve).
-Details of the impact of these collaborations on the Statement of Accounts is provided in Note 15(b) to the Accounts.
-The Group has also collaborated with local partners (eg North Yorkshire County Council and North Yorkshire Fire and Rescue Service) and with other police forces as part of national collaborative schemes (eg the National Police Air Service).
+The Group has continued to engage in significant collaborative activities in order to drive efficiencies and improve service.
+Principal amongst these are the collaborations with the other Yorkshire and the Humber Forces, and Cleveland Police/Durham Constabulary through the Evolve initiative.
+Detail of the impact of these collaborations on the Statement of Accounts is provided in Note 15(b) to the Accounts.
+Other collaborations include investments into research projects with local universities, co-location arrangements with local partners such as the North Yorkshire County Council and North Yorkshire Fire and Rescue Service, and participation in national schemes such as the National Police Air Service.